DAT200 Applied Machine Learning

 Introduction to basic machine learning methodology using modern, powerful computing tools.
 The methodology covered includes:

-- preprocessing and arranging of data: feature extraction (PCA, LDA), feature selection, visualisation, outlier detection, scaling, formatting of data types.
+- preprocessing and arranging of data: feature extraction (PCA, LDA), feature selection/importance, visualisation, scaling, formatting of data types.

-- classification: KNN, logistic regression, LDA, SVM, decision trees
+- clustering: among other K-meansclassification: KNN, logistic regression, LDA, SVM, decision trees

 - regression: OLS, regularisation, polynomial regression, tree based methods, PCR, PLS